mikebader/django-vitae/docs/source/settings.rst

 for the ``status`` field of :class:`~cv.models.VitaePublicationModel` proxy class and which publications :ref:`topics-pubs-common-managers` return

-Django-CV managers.
+Django-Vitae managers.
 Each option must be composed of three elements:

 *  an integer setting the constant used by the database to store values